j0ly/FirstProject/REPORT.md

 ## A7
 The database credentials are stored in an easy to guess plaintext config file, inside the web-root, and is lacking access control.
+### How to identify
-How: Modify “yourserver” in this link to match your installation;  http://yourserver/firstproject/admin/config.ini.
+Modify “yourserver” in this link to match your installation; http://yourserver/firstproject/admin/config.ini.
 Then open this link with your browser, and you should see the credentials.
-Fix:
+### How to fix